Pwntus/replicate-webhook-proxy/README.md

+# Disclaimer: Project is shut down and does not work!

 # Replicate Webhook Proxy

 Receive your [Replicate webhook](https://replicate.com/docs/webhooks) events through a websocket connection, right in your browser or Node.js code!